dmarienko/Qubx/README.md

-# Qube2exp
+# Qube2
-Experiments with new Qube platform
+New generation of Qube backtesting framework